Serhat Çetin: Professional career

 On 8 July 2014, he signed a three-year contract with Fenerbahçe.

 On 20 August 2015, he signed with Darüşşafaka for the 2015–16 season.

 On 10 October 2016, he signed with Türk Telekom.

 On 28 July 2019, he has signed with CSO Voluntari of the Liga Națională.

+Coaching career

+Following retirement, he has started his coaching career by becoming assistant coach for Beşiktaş of the Turkish Basketbol Süper Ligi (BSL).

+On August 1, 2023, he signed and became assistant coach for Poland during 2024 FIBA Men's Pre-Qualifying Olympic Qualifying Tournaments.